Rating: ![]()

 The action mixes real and occult, ranging from guns and swords to wards painted in blood and those ever-popular paper talismans.
 While the magic isn't notably creative and the settings are cliche, it more than makes up for the lack of creativity in the execution: Solid, gory, beautifully animated combat that stops short of gratuitous.
 The character animation elsewhere isn't quite as expensive-looking, but still on par with the consistently great art.
 The distinctive character designs are attractive, faithful adaptations of Kia Asamiya's refined work in the later parts of the manga.

-There is one problem for North American viewers: It's only available as a long-out-of-print dub by the defunct Streamline Pictures.
-Like much of Streamline's work, it sounds good but plays fast and loose with the story.
-The acting is solid and believable all around.
-My only complaint is that Katsumi's most emotional scenes are a little weak.
-Rally sounds a bit old and Yuki's voice is much too deep, but neither is onscreen for more than a moment and the casting is otherwise good.
+There is now a proper English release and a new dub by Ocean Studios, but for quite some time it was only available as an early dub by the long-gone Streamline Pictures.
+Like much of Streamline's work, that dub sounds good but plays fast and loose with the story.
+The acting is solid and believable all around; my only complaint is that Iona Morris is a little weak in Katsumi's most emotional scenes.
+Melora Harte sounds a bit old as Rally, and Julie Donald's voice is much too deep for Yuki, but neither is onscreen for more than a moment and the casting is otherwise good.

 The writing is another story.
 The dialogue is acceptable (a few nice lines, some awkward ones), but the script makes significant changes to the backstory of Katsumi's predicament and the way in which it plays out.
-I'd complain on principle, but it's unarguably bad here since the Streamline version of the story doesn't make as much sense and is less dramatically effective.
+I'd complain on principle even if the changes worked, but it's unarguably bad here since the Streamline version of the story doesn't make as much sense and is less dramatically effective.
 Several scenes are toned down, and while the end flows a little better it's also less satisfying and injected with a cheesy message about "love being the key."

 In comparison, the original Japanese is better written and the story is much smoother.
-The casting is a little better than the dub (though Kiddy could have sounded a bit more gruff), and the acting is a notch up.
-Katsumi in particular is almost perfect--several powerful emotional scenes make for meatier characterization and a much more enjoyable experience.
+The casting is a little better than the Streamline dub, with the exception of Kiddy--as much as I like Hiromi Tsuru, her voice isn't quite gruff enough.
+The acting is a notch up.
+In particular, Naoko Matsui is almost perfect as Katsumi--several powerful emotional scenes make for meatier characterization and a much more enjoyable experience.

-The music is dramatic and expensive, but doesn't know when to hold back.
-There's plenty of dark orchestral music and grand, evil choral themes at the climax, but some of the non-action scenes are backed by annoyingly overblown or downright cheesy pieces.
-Interestingly, Streamline turned down the volume relative to the dialogue on the worst of it, so a couple of scenes are noticeably better in the dub--the interrogation and the scene with Rally and Katsumi's mother in particular, though the former would have been most effective with no music at all.
-The end theme is an interesting song--slightly upbeat and rather mellow considering the movie, but pretty and with an appropriately chaotic piano solo.
+The music, scored by the usually-outstanding Kaoru Wada, is dramatic and expensive, but doesn't know when to hold back.
+There are plenty of dark orchestral pieces and grand, evil choral themes at the climax, but some of the non-action scenes are backed by annoyingly overblown or downright cheesy tunes.
+Interestingly, Streamline turned down the volume relative to the dialogue on the worst of it, so a couple of scenes are noticeably better in their dub--an interrogation and a scene with Rally and Katsumi's mother in particular, though the former would have been most effective with no music at all.
+The end theme, by Tokyo Shounen, is an interesting song--slightly upbeat and rather mellow considering the movie, but pretty and anchored by an appropriately chaotic piano solo.

 As a fan of cool art, attractive animation, and the original story, Silent Möbius was a treat for me.
 The characters are solid, the plot is confusing but functional, the Japanese version features some impressive emotional drama, and it looks spectacular.
 Streamline's dub does some bad things to the plot, but I still wouldn't hesitate to recommend that version to fans of the manga.
 As for those not already familiar with the characters in this manga-turned-movie, it stands on its own well enough to enjoy as stylish horror.